 SSEER is a network and online platform for social science hazards and disaster researchers.
 We are currently asking all members of the social science hazards and disaster research community to sign up to be included in the network.
 We’ll soon launch a beta-map that will place the nearly 700 current members geographically.
-Learn more about SSEER and upcoming CONVERGE activities on the Natural Hazards Web site.
+Learn more about SSEER and upcoming CONVERGE activities on the CONVERGE site.

 Structural Extreme Events Reconnaissance (StEER) Network